braxtonj/pylogprim/README.md

 ***WIP***

-Simple factory classes to create log object primitives with set default values and whatever else you'd like.
+Simple factory classes to create log object primitives with redaction, set default values and whatever else you'd like.

 Useful when you are trying to standardize your structured logs across a Python project.
 Save a common `base_form` for reuse, don't set a default `base_form` OR just extend the `LogPrimFactory` (the base) class to be what you want :)